uber-research/differentiable-plasticity/README.md

 - `simple`: Binary pattern memorization and completion.
 Read this one first!
 - `images`: Natural image memorization and completion
-- `Omniglot`: One-shot learning in the Omniglot task
+- `omniglot`: One-shot learning in the Omniglot task
 - `maze`: Maze exploration task (reinforcement learning)